decant09/beach-yoga-fuerteventura/README.md

 ### Bugs
 #### Known
-The whole header area is a hyperlink as opposed to just the logo area which is intended.
+- The whole header area is a hyperlink as opposed to just the logo area which is intended.
 If time permitted [stack overflow](https://stackoverflow.com/questions/40826300/how-to-place-an-image-in-a-header-surrounded-by-an-anchor-tag-and-make-the-image) is a useful possible solution.
+- When viewed using safari on Apple iPhone 11 the timetable aligs to the right of the screen.
+It should appear as expected in the middle of the screen which it does on safari on an Apple iMac desktop.
+Unfortunately I was not able to resolve this bug.
 #### Solved

-Images did not upload when viewing website on GitHub pages.
-Removed leading "/" from src path to fix issue.
+- When the website was viewed using the link from the gitpod port the images on the website appeared as expected.
+However, when the website was viewed using the GitHub pages url the images did not appear at all.
+This was due to a leading "/" in image src path which when removed resolved the issue.
+- The navigation bar was not lining up centrally.
+I noticed this as the schedule link was offset against the logo.
+Using dev tools I was able to see that there was some default marginm being applied at the start of the navigation bar which when removed resulted in the preferred alignment.
+- The dancers pose image, the second image on the home page would strectch and become distorted as the screen size reduced.
+This was rescolved by applying object-position to cover.
+- The text overlaying the hero image would begin to lay over the central figure hero image when the screen size reduced.
+This would have impacted it's clarity.
+This was resolved by enabling the hero image to move to the right using a background position rule in the media query and also by reducing the area that the text was allowed to occupy.
+- At lower screen sizes the map and form did not behave as expected.
+They would display as block elements as intended however they did not cover the entire block and occupy the screen width.
+I realized that my media query rule was targeting the correct title to target, however I was targeting an id selector as opposed to a class selector.
+After identifying this and tidying up some margin rules the issues was resolved.

 ## Deployment
 The site was deployed to GitHub pages and the following steps were followed to do so: